OpenBB-finance/OpenBB/website/content/platform/usage/intros/etf.md

 |openbb.etf.symbols |Dictionary |Dictionary of {Ticker:Name} |
 |openbb.etf.weights |Function |Table or Pie Graph of Sector Weightings |

-Alternatively you can print the contents of the ETF SDK with:
+Alternatively you can print the contents of the ETF Platform with:
 ​

 ```python